4 easy ways to put users at the center of your Confluence and Jira Service Management sites

 Finding important information isn’t always the only goal: you may also want to promote certain content and make sure that it shows up in multiple places across your Confluence or JSM sites, driving maximum readership or awareness.
 If your organization launched a new career advancement program, for instance, you may wish to alert employees to its existence through a multi-pronged approach.

 Using Refined, you can take your base material (say, a series of Confluence blog posts about career advancement) and syndicate it in a variety of places across your intranet site for greater exposure.
-For example, create a News page and highlight the blog series there, along with photos, or feature it prominently on the home page of the intranet using a scrolling feature.
+For example, create a news page and highlight the blog series there, along with photos, or feature it prominently on the home page of the intranet using a scrolling feature.
 You could even ask department-level managers to highlight it on team homes with a link or callout.

 3. Make it easy for users to get help